NaikSoftware/StompProtocolAndroid/README.md

 - Rudimentary heartbeat mechanism
   - You can use `StompClient.setHeartbeat(ms interval)` to send a heartbeat header to the server
   - WIP; currently we don't deal with those heartbeats in any way other than printing them to console
+- Better adherence to STOMP spec
+  - According to the [spec](http://stomp.github.io/stomp-specification-1.2.html#STOMP_Frames), the end of the message body should be immediately followed by a NULL octet, marking the end of the frame.
+  - Before, we were adding an extra two newlines between the body and NULL octet, which was breaking compatibility with picky servers.
+  - This shouldn't make any difference, but if it does, you can revert to legacy formatting with `client.setLegacyWhitespace(true)`.

 ## Additional Reading